spdx/spdx-spec/chapters/file-information.md

 ### 8.13.1 Description

-This field provides a place for the SPDX Document creator to record license notices or other such related notices found in the file.
+This field provides a place for the SPDX document creator to record license notices or other such related notices found in the file.
 This might or might not include copyright statements.
 The metadata for the file notice field is shown in Table 48.

 Table 48 — Metadata for the file notice field